The real reason open offices won’t go away any time soon

 Until now.

-But it has taken a pandemic to change the status quo – evidence enough of culture resistance.
+But it has taken a pandemic to change the status quo—evidence enough of culture resistance.

 In his 1979 article, Schiff outlined three key objections to working from home:

-- how to tell how well workers are doing, or if they are working at all
+- How to tell how well workers are doing, or if they are working at all

-- employees’ need for contact with coworkers and others
+- Employees’ need for contact with coworkers and others

-- too many distractions.
+- Too many distractions

 To the first objection, Schiff responded that experts agreed performance is best judged by output and the organization’s objectives.
 To the third, he noted: “In many cases, the opposite is likely to be true.”